Interop-community/patient-data-manager/README.md

 The HSPC Patient Data Manager is hosted as a static web app.

 ## Hosting

+In the terminal run the following commands:
 ````
 npm install
 npm run serve
 ````
+The set up process is complete and your project is running now.
+The service is available at http://localhost:8096/

 Learn about the features of the app at: